AmbroziakIvanIMZ12/IvanAmbroziak/README.md

+Following the steps:

-You need the Branch: seminar4, wich located near "New pull request" 1.Then you need folder: SOAP
+1. You need the Branch: Seminar4
-2.Then you need folder: com
+2. Then you need open folder: SOAP
+3. Then folder: com
-3.Then you need: SOAP implementation located in folder SOAP, than class Main; Server SOAP located in folder lpi/server/soap
+4. Then : SOAP implementation located in folder SOAP, than class Main;
+	              Server SOAP located in folder lpi/server/soap